 - What is the best degree field to choose?

 Among the academic fields considered qualifying for Astronaut Candidate positions, we would not recommend one over another or specify which might be more appropriate in the future.
 You should choose a field of study that is of interest to you; this will ensure that, whatever course your career takes, you will be prepared to do something that is personally satisfying.
+The qualifying degree fields are: Engineering, Biological Science, Physical Science, Computer Science, or Mathematics.
 You can obtain information on the backgrounds of the current and past astronauts at the following website:

 - Are there age restrictions?

 There are no age restrictions for the program.
 Astronaut candidates selected in the past have ranged between the ages of 26 and 46, with the average age being 34.

 - Do you have to be a U.S. citizen to apply for the Astronaut Candidate Program?